History of Chechnya: Conquest

 The Russian generals had a special hatred of Chechens, the most bold and stubborn nation with the most aggravating (for the Russians) guerrilla battlefield tactics.
 Yermolov stated once that he would "never rest until [only] one Chechen is left alive".
 In 1949, Soviet authorities erected a statue of 19th-century Russian general Aleksey Yermolov in Grozny.
 The inscription read, "There is no people under the sun more vile and deceitful than this one".
 As Caucasian historian Charles King points, the methods used by the Russians would today be called genocidal warfare.
 An example of these tactics (in fact recorded in this case by a Russian officer) by the Russian army and the Cossacks went like this:

 At this moment, General Krukovskii, with saber drawn, sent the Cossacks forward to the enemies' houses.
 Many, but not all, managed to save themselves by running away; the Cossacks and the militia seized those who remained and the slaughter began, with the Chechens, like anyone with no hope of survival, fought to their last drop of blood.
 Making a quick work of the butchery, the ataman [Cossack commander] gave out a cry and galloped on to the gorge, toward the remaining villages where the majority of the population was concentrated.

-The long and brutal war caused a prolonged wave of emigration until the end of the 19th century, of hundreds of thousands of Chechens.
-According to such estimates (Jaimoukha cites the earlier historian A. Rogov), there were as many as 1.5 million Chechens in the North Caucasus in 1847 (and probably many more before that, as there had already been much fighting and destruction by that point), but by 1861 there were only 140,000 remaining in the Caucasus.
+The long and brutal war caused a prolonged wave of emigration until the end of the 19th century, involving hundreds of thousands of Chechens.
+According to such estimates (Jaimoukha cites the earlier historian A. Rogov), there were as many as 1.5 million Chechens in the North Caucasus in 1847 (and probably more before that, as there had already been much fighting and destruction by that point), but by 1861 there were only 140,000 remaining in the Caucasus.
 By 1867, after the wave of expulsions, there were only 116,000 Chechens.
 Hence, in those 20 years, the number of Chechens decreased by 1,384,000 (or 92.3%).

 In the 1860s, Russia commenced with forced emigration as well to ethnically cleanse the region.
 Although Circassians were the main (and most notorious) victims, the expulsions also gravely affected other peoples in the region.
-Lowland Chechens as well were evicted in large numbers, and while many came back, the former Chechen Lowlands lacked their historical Chechen populations for a long period until Chechens were settled in the region during their return from their 1944–1957 deportation to Siberia.
+Lowland Chechens as well were evicted in large numbers, and while a number of them came back, the former Chechen Lowlands lacked their historical Chechen populations for a long period until Chechens were settled in the region during their return from their 1944–1957 deportation to Siberia.
 The Arshtins, at that time a (debatably) separate people, were completely wiped out as a distinct group: according to official documents, 1366 Arshtin families disappeared (i.e. either fled or were killed) and only 75 families remained.
 These 75 families, realizing the impossibility of existing as a nation of only hundreds of people, joined (or rejoined) the Chechen nation as the Erstkhoi tukkhum.